udevbe/greenfield/docs/pages/design/index.md

 ## Usage

-The Compositor Proxy is just a library requires an implementation in order to run, a basic one is provided by the [Compositor Proxy CLI](#compositor-proxy-cli).
+The Compositor Proxy is just a library and requires an implementation in order to run.
+A basic implementation is provided by the [Compositor Proxy CLI](#compositor-proxy-cli).

 ## Encoding Pipeline